Nicolas Bouliane

 This emphasis on maintenance is a radical idea on an internet dominated by streams, where everything is ephemeral.

-By contrast, I see my website as a digital garden.
-I spend most of my days tending to it, walking around it, plucking dead links, pruning superfluous words, and re-potting overgrown paragraphs into their own guides.
+I see my website more like a digital garden.
+I spend most of my days tending to it, walking around my garden, plucking dead links, pruning superfluous words, and re-potting overgrown paragraphs into their own guides.

 Person standing in a stream